PARCE-project/PARCE-1/README.md

 To run the protocol, **first, a simulation with Gromacs of the starting complex is required.
 Typically, for the initial complex a sufficiently long simulation is necessary (100ns or so)**.
 After that, the following input files are required:

 - A PDB file containing the starting system, including the protein, peptide and solvent. **Ideally renumber the chains to start from position 1 at each chain**
-- The topology files of the chains
+- The topology files of the chains.
-- (Optional) A GRO file of the PDB template structure
+- A GRO file of the PDB template structure with the same name of the PDB file.
-- (Optional) Files with itp extensions that select the atoms restrained during the simulations
+- (Optional) Files with itp extensions that select the atoms restrained during the simulations.

 ## MDP files for Gromacs MD simulations